Yianlaen/Sokoban/README.md

 - `lib`: the folder to maintain dependencies

 Meanwhile, the compiled output files will be generated in the `bin` folder by default.

+## Special Thanks

+This code used code from [pajouheshgar/3D-Swing](https://github.com/pajouheshgar/3D-Swing), and is thus under GPLv3.